Estimated reading time: 5 minutes

 Like it or not, churches are labeled many different things, and the label your church carries largely depends on the leadership and the culture it creates.

-When I was looking for a home church a few years ago, I went on a quest to find a community of believers who represented my faith and behaviors that lined up with that belief system.
+When I was looking for a home church a few years ago, I went on a quest to find a community of believers who represented my faith and whose behaviors aligned with that belief system.

-Through this process, I learned more about what I am looking for in a church and have come up with ten adjectives that describe a church that is doing things in a way that makes me want to attend.
+Through this process, I learned more about what I am looking for in a church and have come up with 10 adjectives to describe a church that does things in a way that makes me want to attend.

 1. Dynamic

-A dynamic church is full of energy and has a lot of activity.
+A dynamic church is full of energy and activity.

-You watch their videos or read their bulletin and can see everything they are involved in.
+You can watch their videos or read their bulletin to see everything they are involved in.

 They have a lot going on both within the church (to meet the needs of the members) and outside of the church (to meet the needs of the community).